About Copper Quartz Media

 Tiffany Ayalik is from Yellowknife, NT and is Inuk from the Kitikmeot region in Nunavut.
 It was in the North, listening to stories from her elders, that she discovered her love of storytelling, and the powerful change that hearing a story can bring about.

 Tiffany graduated ‘With Distinction’ with a Bachelor of Fine Arts in Acting from the University of Alberta.
 She travels across Canada and has performed in Greenland, Iceland and in Europe sharing her blend of story, song, movement and improv.
 Tiffany hosts a lifestyle documentary called “Wild Kitchen” where she meets interesting people who are intricately connected to the land and the food they harvest.
-“Wild Kitchen” is enjoyed across the North and in 47 million homes across the United States on the First Nations’ Experience Network.
+“Wild Kitchen” is enjoyed across the North and in 75 million homes across the US on the First Nations’ Experience Network.
 Tiffany also hosts “NorthernHer” a show that features intrepid women of the North.
-As a film actor, her work can be seen at many international film festivals.
-In Canada you can see her as Daphne in CBC’s “A Christmas Fury” the full-length spin-off of cult-classic “Hatching Matching and Dispatching” and on CBC’s “Little Dog”.
+As a film actor, her work can be seen at many international film festivals and on PBS as several characters on Molly of Denali".

 When she isn’t touring performing or composing, Tiffany enjoys teaching movement, song and storytelling.
-Tiffany is a Juno award winning musician and collaborates with her sister Inuksuk Mackay in their band PIQSIQ.
+Tiffany is a Juno award winning musician and collaborates with her sister Inuksuk Mackay in their internationally touring band, PIQSIQ.